Part I

 The Core Distinction

-The SERPENT is raw, amoral, rising life force—Kundalini in its unintegrated surge: raw charge, brilliant and chaotic, the very voltage the Three-Tier Readiness Net was built to catch.
+The SERPENT is raw, amoral life force—the felt surge (often described as Kundalini energy in modern language): raw charge, brilliant and chaotic when it rises, buried and unreachable when survival drives it underground.
 It is pure charge before ethics, story, or insight.
-It is necessary, even when unruly.
+It is necessary, even when frozen or unruly.

-It can feel like: Jolts of intensity, overwhelm, scattered inspiration, or anxiety.
+It can feel like: Jolts of intensity, overwhelm, scattered inspiration, or anxiety; or the opposite: numbness, apathy, heaviness, or the unreachable ache of a life gone dim.

 The DRAGON is that same force as integrated capacity—life force braided with ethics, wisdom, and the Sage’s mind: guided by discernment, grounded in consent, and housed within a regulated nervous system.